Exhibits at the Palmer Museum

 Artist of the Week

-As part of our mission to promote the arts in the Palmer community, we want to take advantage of the Friday crowds to give local artists a platform to showcase and discuss their work!
-Each week, a different local artist’s work will be displayed in our hall gallery, and the artist will be available for a short Q&A the first Friday of opening.
+As part of our mission to promote the arts in the Palmer community, we take advantage of summertime Friday crowds to give local artists a platform to showcase and discuss their work.
+Each week from June to August, a different local artist’s work is displayed in our hall gallery, and the artist is available for a short Q&A the first Friday of opening.